Marketing

 2. Plan amazing content

 The best strategy is to host an event that impresses the audience and adds so much value that they can’t help but talk about it afterward.
-Hosting an impressive event can look different depending on the type of event.

 • If you’re hosting an in-person event.
 Make sure the speaker is engaging and captivating.
 Foster opportunities for people to connect with each other and have organic fun.
 Incorporate ice breakers and give each one of the participants a giveaway present.